-The driver's seat (Figure 7-5) has a 6-way electrical and manually swivels features.
+The driver's seat (Figure 7-19) swivels manually.
 When the motorhome is parked, the driver's seat can be swiveled to face into the living room.
 To swivel this chair, first extend the slide-out room (see Chapter 10).
 Then, move the chair backwards as far as possible to gain clearance from the steering wheel.
 Now the chair can be swiveled without interference.

-The passenger's seat also has essentially the same controls as that of the driver's seat, and it is operated accordingly.
+The passenger seat also swivels manually.
+This seat is a powered operating seat having essentially the same controls as that of the driver's seat.
+The passenger seat provides a comfortable footrest for your use.
+Both the passenger and driver's seats come equipped with a heater and lumbar support.
+The switches for these features (Figure 7-20 and Figure 7-21) are located on the side of each seat.